carloscinelli/NetworkRiskMeasures/README.md

 #> g 0.30 0.32 0.28 0 0 0.09 0.00
 ```

-This solution may work well in some cases, but it does not mimic some properties of interbank networks, which are known to be sparse and disassortative.
-Therefore, one proposed alternative to the maximum entropy is the "minimum density" estimation by Anand et al (2015).
-To do that in R, just change the parameter `method` to `"md"` in the `matrix_estimation()` function:
+This solution may work well in some cases, but it does not mimic some
+properties of interbank networks, which are known to be sparse and
+disassortative.
+Therefore, one proposed alternative to the maximum
+entropy is the “minimum density” estimation by Anand et al (2015).
+To do
+that in R, just change the parameter `method` to `"md"` in the
+`matrix_estimation()` function:

 ``` r
 # Minimum Density Estimation